juyingnan/vccf/docs/readme.md

 ---

-**Vascular Common Coordinate Framework Visualization - Immune Cell Distance from Endothelial Cells**
+**Vascular Common Coordinate Framework Visualization - Immune Cell Distance from skin surface**

 These interactive plots show the 3D view of the skin and the distribution of p53, DDB2 and Ki67 positive epithelial cells and distance to the skin surface.